SyncfusionExamples/plot-area-background-image-flutter-chart/README.md

-# Plotarea background image for flutter chart
+# Plot area background image for flutter chart

 A quick-start example to help you add the Syncfusion Flutter Charts package to a Flutter app.
 You will learn how to add a background image for a Cartesian chart.
 SfCartesianChart provides support for rendering the background image for the plot area.
 You can set the desired image as a background for the plot area using the plotAreaBackgroundImage property.